5 & 5 (cinque e cinque): the street food classic of Livorno

 All of which brings up another vital organ in the seething belly of the Bel Paese: rivalry.
 In Italy, apparently, once you've established who your enemies are they're your enemies for a lifetime.
 Hundreds of lifetimes.
 These rivalries are hard-wired into Italian DNA and manifest themselves to this day, usually in the form of good-natured ribbing but sometimes—particularly when it comes to soccer—in more crossbow-and-mace fashion.
 Genoa and Pisa—as we've seen—harbor an ancient animosity toward one another.
 Ditto Florence and Siena.
-But undoubtedly the most famous ongoing rivalry in the whole of the peninsula is the one between Tuscany's Livorno and Pisa.
-To the Livornese, Pisa is a moldering backwater of bungling half-wits whose buckets keep coming up from the Intelligence Well bone-head dry.
+But undoubtedly the most famous ongoing rivalry in the whole of the peninsula is the one between Livorno and Pisa.
+To the Livornese, Pisa is a moldering backwater of bungling half-wits whose buckets keep coming up bone-head dry from the intelligence well.
 Pisa ain't exactly singing Livorno's praises, either.

 But Livorno has built this rivalry into a monument of brilliant, outrageous, dialect-riddled piss-taking: the ferociously satirical journal called Il Vernacoliere.
 For example, right after the Chernobyl disaster its headline read: "First effects of the radioactive cloud: a clever Pisan has been born."
 Below are some other examples of headlines that leave Pisans—and politicians and popes—much the worse for wear (my rough translations are underneath).

-A big grazie to our longtime customer and friend, über-Livornese Manuel Cantone (aka Mano), for pestering us ceaselessly to bring his beloved hometown nosh to Portland way back when we had our food cart.
-We've been serving it ever since, in some form or other, much to the delight of everyone who tastes it—a fact of which he constantly reminds us.
+A big grazie to our longtime customer and friend, Manuel Cantone (aka Mano), for pestering us ceaselessly to bring his beloved hometown nosh to Portland way back when we had our food cart.
+We've been serving it ever since, much to the delight of everyone who tastes it—a fact of which he constantly reminds us.

 — Elizabeth Petrosian